10 – Diamond Girl – Seals & Crofts

 Feature Photo by Ernest Brillo

 The word “girl” has been one of the most frequently used terms in song titles throughout rock and roll history, and it has inspired some of the most iconic tracks ever recorded.
-Many of the most enduring songs with “girl” in the title were written, recorded, and released during the 1960s, a time when music often expressed love and relationships in simple, direct terms.
+Many of the most enduring songs with “girl” in the title were written, recorded, and released during the 1960s, and 70s a time when music often expressed love and relationships in simple, direct terms.
 This list highlights just how influential that decade was, showcasing songs that have stood the test of time both for their widespread popularity and emotional resonance.

 # 10 – Diamond Girl – Seals & Crofts